Desire1991/PyBer_Analysis/README.md

 Shows weekly values by the city type, starting the January 2019.

+Summary
-Summary - Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+- Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
 Recommendations
-PyBer should increase their marketing budgets  in all areas.
-Your market is so oversaturated that many of your drivers are not receiving work.
-Increasing the number of customers would be a great first step.
+PyBer should increase their marketing budgets  in all areas.The market is  oversaturated that many of drivers are not even getting work.
+Multiply the number of riders would be a very good step to start.
 Put a freeze on the hiring of new drivers in only the Urban cities until the customer base can catch up to the number of available drivers.
-Goal being, each driver has at least 1 ride, during each quarter.
+Making sure that, each driver has at least 1 ride, during each quarter.
-Additional analysis should be put into your Rural city data, there are too many questions.
-Why are the fares so consistently low?
+Another analysis should be made into the Rural city data, there are too many questions that you can ask .
+Why are the fares so consistently getting low?
 Should there be more advertising?
 Is there just little to no demand for rideshare services in these areas?
 Do you need to make a hiring push out there to meet demand?